oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-15-translator.md

 ### Translator

-It MUST be tested that `/document/source_lang` is present and set if the value `translator` is used for `/document/publisher/category`.
+It MUST be tested that `/document/source_lang` is present if the value `translator` is used for `/document/publisher/category`.

 The relevant path for this test is: